-ARTICLE 49 Contracting
+ARTICLE 49 CONTRACTING

-The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 200-320, and Office of the State Human Resources Director, Office of Financial Management WAC 357-43.
+The Employer will determine which services will be subject to competitive contracting in accordance with RCW 41.06.142, Department of Enterprise Services WAC 200-320, and OFM State Human Resources WAC 357-43.
 Nothing in this Agreement will constitute a waiver of the Union's right to negotiate a mandatory subject in association with Employer's right to engage in competitive contracting.

-ARTICLE 50 Shared Services
+ARTICLE 50 SHARED SERVICES